 There are significant performance enhancements in 10.3.3 prototyping of traditional Synergy applications.
-There’s also now a single .dbp file containing all routines instead of many small files, and SYNDEFNS and -qdefns now allow wildcards.
+Instead of many small files, a single .dbp file now contains all routines, and SYNDEFNS and -qdefns now allow wildcards.
 Note that with the enhancements, you’re likely to find new errors in your code.
 See “The ‘Types They are a Changin’” for more information.

 In addition to the improvements mentioned previously, Synergy/DE on .NET now defaults to an xfServer connection per AppDomain without requiring S_SERVER_THREAD_INIT.
 This provides better support for the WCF and IIS services model, using AppDomains for state control.
 10.3.3 also includes significant fixes for xfServer/xfServerPlus on OpenVMS.

 10.3.3 includes OPENSSL encryption for OpenNet.
 This enables you to enhance data privacy and security and provides compliance with HIPAA and PCI regulations.